aowen87/VisIt-Sphinx-Python-Manual/README.md

 Information about attributes, events, and functions are pulled directly from VisIt and must be updated through VisIt.

 ### Generating
+**IMPORTANT**: before running the generation script, you need to check that the visit path is set up appropriately.
+To do so, open sphinx\_extractor.py, and look for the following flag near the top of the file:

+    ###
+    ### SET UP SCRIPT SO IT CAN RUN ON YOUR MACHINE.
+THIS WILL CHANGE FROM PLATFORM TO PLATFORM
+    ### AND RELEASE TO RELEASE
+    ###
+    sys.path.insert(0, <path>)

+You may need to insert the appropriate path if the current one does not exist on your machine.
+The path should point to VisIt's library site-packages.

 To generate attributes, events, and functions, simply run the sphinx\_extractor script with your VisIt src/bin directory as an argument like so:

     python sphinx_extractor.py path/to/visit/src/bin